The kitchen… the heart of the home.

 Oh it was a beauty let me tell you.

-And in case you are wondering- yes, I kept those original 1940’s cupboards.
+And in case you are wondering- yes, we kept those original 1940’s cupboards.

 #2.
 Add Open Shelves